City of Sedona

-Please note that your Curbside Yard Waste Pickup zone is the same as your Emergency Evacuation zone.
-Your zone number is printed on a postcard that was sent to your address in March 2025 announcing the 2025 Curbside Yard Waste Pickup event.
+Please note that your Curbside Yard Waste Pickup zone is the same as your Emergency Evacuation zone and your zone number will be printed on the upcoming postcard which will be sent to your address in March announcing the 2026 Curbside Yard Waste Pickup event.

 If you do not know your zone, go to the City's Know Your Zone webpage to identify your zone or click on the City's Curbside Yard Waste Pickup map below to view your zone and pickup dates.